Turistforeningen/step-slack-pipeline/README.md

 build:
     after-steps:
         - slack-notifier:
-            url: $SLACK_URL
+            url: $SLACK_WEBHOOK_URL
-            channel: notifications
-            username: myamazingbotname
 ```

-The `url` parameter is the [slack webhook](https://api.slack.com/incoming-webhooks) that wercker should post to.
+The `url` parameter is the [slack
+webhook](https://api.slack.com/incoming-webhooks) that wercker should post to.
 You can create an *incoming webhook* on your slack integration page.
+This url
-This url is then exposed as an environment variable (in this case
+is then exposed as an environment variable (in this case `$SLACK_WEBHOOK_URL`)
-`$SLACK_URL`) that you create through the wercker web interface as *deploy pipeline variable*.
+that you create through the wercker web interface as *deploy pipeline variable*.

 # License

 The MIT License (MIT)

 # Changelog

+## 2.0.0

+- Fail/Pass username
+- Fail/Pass icon

 ## 1.0.0